 You can help your child from being targeted by adequately supervising them when they’re online, only providing access to social media sites that are appropriate for their level of maturity, and maintaining good lines of communication.

-It’s important to educate you child about about internet safety.
+It’s important to educate your child about internet safety.
 This includes ensuring they only “friend” people they know in real life, and that they consider the possible impacts of information before posting.

 Good cyber-safety resources include the Office of the eSafety Commissioner’s downloadable brochures and the Alannah and Madeline Foundation’s eLicence.
 School-based education programs have also been shown to reduce cyberbullying.